yahnyshc/stockTicker/README.md

 5. **Configuration**:

-- Create a config file named ws.cfg in the root directory with the following contents:
+- Create a config file named config.cfg in the root directory with the following contents:
     ```bash
     API_Token=<FinnHub API Key>

-    # The values will be accumulated so all of the symbols will be subscribed for
-    Symbol_List=GOOGL
-    Symbol_List=NVDA
-    Symbol_List=BINANCE:BTCUSDT
-    Symbol_List=SPY
-    Symbol_List=IC MARKETS:1
-    Symbol_List=IC MARKETS:2

-    # Mapping from the symbol name to the logo name on https://financialmodelingprep.com/image-stock/<logo>.png
-    # If no mapping is specified, then the logo will not be rendered and the extended price chart will cover the logo screen section.
-    Icon_Mapping=IC MARKETS:1 -> EURUSD
-    Icon_Mapping=IC MARKETS:2 -> GBPUSD
-    Icon_Mapping=BINANCE:BTCUSDT -> BTCUSD
+    Control_API_Token=<API Key obtained from stock-ticker-remote.link> (optional)

+    # This doesn't have to be configured if Control_API_Token is specified.
+    Subs_list= BTC NVDA
+    Api_Subs_list = COINBASE:BTC-USD NVDA
+    Logo_Subs_list = BTCUSD NVDA

     Logo_Size=23

-    # Determines whether to display logos or instead display full 64 column price chart.
+    # Determines whether to display logos or instead display a full 64-column price chart.
     Render_Logos=true
     ...
     # See Config.cpp to find out about more config options